visualizevalue/black-check/README.md

 - `keepId`: The token ID to keep (must be smaller than burnId)
 - `burnId`: The token ID to burn
-- This progresses the Checks toward becoming more rare
+- This progresses the Checks toward Single Checks and eventually the Black Check

 ### Creating the Black Check